opencord/voltha-docs/overview/deploy-virtual.rst

 -------------------------

-Kind provides a command line control tool to easily create Kubernetes clusters using just a basic Docker envionrment.
+Kind provides a command line control tool to easily create Kubernetes clusters using just a basic Docker environment.
 The following commands will create the desired deployment of Kubernetes and then configure your local copy of ``kubectl`` to connect to this cluster.